-A hearty and flavor packed Panzanella Salad Recipe with grilled sourdough, and chickpeas and quinoa to round out this main course Tuscan bean salad!
+A hearty and flavor packed Panzanella Salad Recipe (tomato and bread salad) with grilled sourdough, and chickpeas and quinoa to round out this main course Tuscan bean salad!
 This salad is vegan + vegetarian and easily gluten free.

 Summer’s freshest ingredients come together in an effortless, hearty grilled panzanella salad.
 With minimal prep and cooking, this zesty salad is perfect for alfresco dining, picnics, a quick lunch or for an easy meal after a full day of work.
 It can hang out in the fridge for a few days too, which makes it ideal for lunches or a ready made dinner!